-Degenerative disc disease refers to a variety of pathologies with displacement of disc material into the spinal canal, such as protrusion, herniation, and sequestration.
-Degenerative disc disease results in mechanical compression on either the spinal cord or a nerve root.
+Degenerative disc disease refers to a variety of pathologies involving displacement of disc material into the spinal canal, such as protrusion, herniation, and sequestration.
+Degenerative disc disease results in mechanical compression of either the spinal cord or a nerve root.
 The most common symptoms of disc disease are radicular pain in the dermatome of the compressed nerve root, muscle weakness, and loss of deep tendon reflexes in the indicator muscles.
-The location of the lesion can often be determined by the patient's neurological deficits.
-In most cases of lumbar disc disease, L5 nerve compression is present, which leads to reduced sensitivity in the lateral leg, dorsum of the foot, and weakness in extending the big toe.
-MRI confirms the diagnosis by showing the protruded/herniated disc.
-Conus medullaris syndrome and cauda equina syndromes are severe forms of disc herniation that may present with paresis, sensory deficits, and urinary and bowel incontinence.
+The location of the lesion can often be determined using the patient's neurological deficits.
+In most cases of lumbosacral disc disease, L5 nerve compression is present, which leads to reduced sensitivity in the lateral leg, dorsum of the foot, and weakness in extending the big toe.
+A protruded/herniated disc on MRI confirms the diagnosis.
+Conus medullaris syndrome and cauda equina syndrome are severe forms of disc herniation that may present with paresis, sensory deficits, and urinary and bowel incontinence.
 They require urgent decompression via surgical intervention.
 Most spinal disc herniations, however, can be treated conservatively with analgesia and by maintaining physical activity.

-- Disc sequestration: Extrusion of the nucleus pulposus and separation of a fragment that enters the spinal canal and may cause compression of the spinal nerve.
+- Disc sequestration: extrusion of the nucleus pulposus and separation of a fragment of the disc

 - Age: most common at 30–50 years

-- Approximately 80% of all Americans suffer from significant back pain at some point in their lives
+- Approx. 80% of all Americans suffer from significant back pain at some point in their lives.

 Epidemiological data refers to the US, unless otherwise specified.